tribesonecommunity/discord-bots/README.md

 ## Tests
 - `pytest`

+I haven't setup alembic to cooperate with the test database.
+If you add a new migration, delete the test db and it should work.

 ## Migrations
 Migrations are handled by Alembic: https://alembic.sqlalchemy.org/.

-To apply migrations:
+To apply migrations to an existing database:
 - `alembic upgrade head`

 To create new migrations:
 - Make your changes in `models.py`
 - Generate a migration file: `alembic revision --autogenerate -m "Your migration name here"`.
 Alembic will automatically pick up changes.
-Your migration file will be in `alembic/migrations`.
+Your migration file will be in `alembic/versions`.
 - Apply your migration to the database: `alembic upgrade head`
-- Commit your migration
+- Commit your migration: `git add alembic/versions`

-Alembic does not pick up certain changes - for these changes you'll need to manually edit the migration file.
-Examples of changes Alembic detects incorrectly are renaming tables or columns - Alembic will think the old thing was deleted and the new thing is brand new.
-This is important!
+Alembic does not pick up certain changes like renaming tables or columns correctly.
+For these changes you'll need to manually edit the migration file.
 See here for a full list of changes Alembic will not detect correctly: https://alembic.sqlalchemy.org/en/latest/autogenerate.html#what-does-autogenerate-detect-and-what-does-it-not-detect

-See here for detailed instructions: https://alembic.sqlalchemy.org/en/latest/tutorial.html
+See here for detailed instructions on how to use Alembic: https://alembic.sqlalchemy.org/en/latest/tutorial.html

 # To-do list